Dr. Cindy Baker

 Dr Marta Guerra is a marine ecologist based at the Department of Marine Science, University of Otago.
 Her research focuses on the habitat use and behavioural ecology of marine megafauna, particularly cetaceans, with an emphasis on science that is informative for management and communities.
 She is a collaborator with the Gemmell lab, working with Dr Alana Alexander on parāoa/sperm whale genomics and population connectivity.

-Prof. Tim Hore is an Assistant Professor based at the Anatomy Department of the University of Otago, with a research focus on Epigenetics and Development.
+Prof. Tim Hore is an Associate Professor based at the Anatomy Department of the University of Otago, with a research focus on Epigenetics and Development.

 Dr. Sheri Johnson